tcz717/hc-language/README.md

 	size++;
 }
 ```
-It will convert to `Human Resourse Machine`'s Language like following:
+It will be converted to `Human Resource Machine`'s Language like following:
 ```
 -- HUMAN RESOURCE MACHINE PROGRAM --